pricelessbrewing/pricelessbrewing.github.io/_posts/Calc/2016-1-05-Mash-Calculator-Update.md

   Hops adjustment based on AA, substitutions, and potentially automatic scaling based on above IBU formulas.
 Bittering additions adjusted weights based on AA, flavor/aroma adjusted timing based on weight/batch size.

 Hopeful To Do, requires help from other homebrew bloggers:
-  Implimentation of Scott Janish' Hop Oil calculator which estimates flavor/aroma profiles based on hop additions and oil content.
+  Implimentation of Scott Janish' Hop Oil calculator, http://scottjanish.com/hop-oils-calulator/ , which estimates flavor/aroma profiles based on hop additions and oil content.